Don't Fall For It: Scammers Impersonating IRS With Texts About $1.4K Rebate

 Clicking the link can lead to malware installation or a fake form asking for sensitive details.

-The IRS does not contact taxpayers via text, email, or social media and will never request information this way.
+The IRS does not contact taxpayers via phone calls, text, email, or social media and will never request information this way.

 What The IRS Says